atimpone/aws-foundation-journey/1-dev-environments/2-8-manage-and-monitor-aws-environment.md

 # 8. Manage and Monitor Your AWS Environment

-In this step your Cloud and Security Administrators and Cost Managers will review the typical day-to-day tasks and supporting services to help them manage and monitor your new AWS environment.
+In this step your Cloud and Security Administrators and Cost Managers will review the typical day-to-day tasks and supporting methods, tools, and AWS services to help them manage and monitor your new AWS environment.

 This step should take about 60 minutes to complete.